rroyGit/FindMyCar/README.md

 There are two modes to find your car's location
 # Last Image
 Using your last taken camera photo, FindMyCar will instantly get the location of the photo and place a marker on the map.
 You can choose either Walking or Driving mode to give you waypoints from your location to the photo's location.
-You also get a helpful toast message showing the distance and duration in the respective mode between the two locations.
-Additional, you can tap on the marker to open Google Maps with the designated points.
+You also get a helpful toast message with the distance and duration in the respective mode between the two locations.
+Additionally, you can tap on the marker to open Google Maps with the designated points.

 # Camera
 Using your previous <predefined number> camera photos, FindMyCar utilizes Text Recognition API (part of Google Mobile  Vision API)